Sonia (actress)

-Sonia (born 26 August 1977) also known Sonia Bose is an Indian actress, who works in Tamil and Malayalam films and serials.
+Sonia (formerly Baby Sonia) is an Indian actress, who works in Tamil and Malayalam films and serials.

+Career

 She debuted, at the age of three, as a child artist in the Malayalam film Ival Oru Naadodi.
-She continued to appear in many films as a child actor, credited as Baby Sonia.
+She continued to appear in many films as a child actor.
 During her childhood she lent her voice for many child artists mainly for Baby Shalini.
 She got Kerala State Film Award for Best Child artist for the movie Nombarathi Poovu in 1987.
+She also got National Award for best child artist for the movie My Dear Kuttichathan.
 She acts in Tamil, Kannada, Telugu movies as well.
-Her brother Tinku is an actor in Tamil movies.